Cluster headaches are excruciating attacks of pain in one side of the head, often felt behind the eye.

 Cluster headaches can severely affect quality of life, so it's important that sufferers are referred to a specialist clinic for treatments to relieve and prevent the attacks.

 Although cluster headaches can cause great suffering, they're not life-threatening.
-They can often be relieved with a medication called sumatriptan or with oxygen therapy (see Cluster headaches - treatment for more information).
+They can often be relieved with a medication called sumatriptan or with oxygen therapy.
+In some cases, preventative treatment may also be necessary.

 These treatments may vary in effectiveness from person to person.
 A few treatments may need to be tried before the attacks are under control.